bradchristie/taminations-flutter/assets/c1/three_by_two_acey_deucey.md

-# Three by Two Acey Deucey
+# 3 by 2 Acey Deucey

-From anywhere there are two groups of three that can [Triangle Circulate](triangle_formation.md), and a center two that can [Trade](../b2/trade.md) (e.g., twin diamonds, or an hourglass): The very center two dancers Trade while the two triangles Circulate.
+From anywhere there are two groups of three that can [Triangle Circulate](triangle_formation.md), and a center two that can [Trade](../b2/trade.md) (for example, Twin Diamonds, or an Hourglass): The very center two dancers Trade while the two triangles Circulate.

 >